What's going up in the Quad-Cities? Here's a peek at a few things coming soon

 1. Aldi in Bettendorf

-An Aldi Grocery Store is under construction at 3221 Devil's Glen Road, Bettendorf.
+An Aldi Grocery Store is under construction at 3221 Devil's Glen Road in Bettendorf.

 2. Brewery and restaurant going up near Pebble Creek Golf Course

-A new brewery, restaurant, and golf range are under construction in LeClaire at the corner of 35th Street and Forest Grove Road just next to the Clubhouse at Pebble Creek.
+A new brewery, restaurant and golf range are under construction in LeClaire at the corner of 35th Street and Forest Grove Road next to the Clubhouse at Pebble Creek.

-Owner Mark Roemer is planning to open a second location of Five Cities Brewing and a restaurant with 10 golf indoor hitting bays that open to an outdoor range patrons could use during any season.
+Owner Mark Roemer is planning to open a second location of Five Cities Brewing and a restaurant with 10 indoor hitting bays that open to an outdoor golf range.

-Roemer said he hopes to open at least the brewery by the beginning of September, and the restaurant soon after.
-Roemer said supply chain complications have put construction about four months behind schedule.
+Roemer said he hoped to open at least the brewery by the beginning of September and the restaurant soon after.
+Roemer said supply-chain complications put construction about four months behind schedule.

-Nextdoor, the Clubhouse at Pebble Creek is a private event space opened by Roemer last year that rents out for graduation parties, weddings, and other events.
+The Clubhouse at Pebble Creek is a private event space opened by Roemer last year.

 3. The Exercise Coach

-In Bettendorf, a "smart fitness studio" franchise called The Exercise Coach opened in April.
-At 3420 Towne Pointe Dr., Bettendorf, Davenport resident Eduardo Marquez opened the location, according to a news release.
+Davenport resident Eduardo Marquez opened a "smart fitness studio" franchise called The Exercise Coach in April at 3420 Towne Pointe Drive in Bettendorf.

-The gym, according to the news release, is "outfitted with high-tech computerized machines instead of traditional equipment."
-Workouts are scheduled by appointment only, last 20 minutes, and are supervised by a coach, according to the press release.
+The gym, according to a news release, is "outfitted with high-tech computerized machines instead of traditional equipment."
+Workouts are scheduled by appointment only, last 20 minutes and are supervised by a coach, according to the press release.

 Started in 2011, The Exercise Coach began franchising in 2011, and has about 130 U.S. locations.